KrissNord/forbidden-realms/docs/book/chapter_05_save_load.md

 - **Player's inventory** - What items they've collected
 - **Location items** - Which items are still in each location (some might have been picked up)

+---

+**⚠️ CRITICAL WARNING: The #1 Save/Load Bug**

+**THE PROBLEM:** If you only save player data (location + inventory) and forget to save location items, **items will respawn every time you load the game!**

+**Why it happens:**
+1. Player picks up wooden_branch from village
+2. You save: current_location and inventory
+3. Game quits
+4. Game restarts and reloads locations from YAML (fresh, original state!)
+5. wooden_branch is back in the village (it respawned!)

+**This is the most common save/load bug in game development.** You MUST save the current state of location items, not just reload them from YAML.

+We'll handle this properly in the code below.
+But be warned: forgetting this step will waste hours of debugging!

+---

 **Later, you'll also save:**
 - Quest progress
 - NPC dialogue state